devleaks/emitpy-docs/docs/opera/Rule.md

 - Start: When a vehicle exits any runway
 - End: When a vehicle enters any ramp

+## Same Area Of Interest

+This boolean flag indicates whether the area of interest of the start and end event must be exactly the same or not.

 ## Rule Timeout

 The rule has a timeout that is started when the start event occurs and determine the time before which the end event must arrive.